mikegashler/waffles/README.txt

 			g++
 			make
 			libpng3-dev
-			libsdl1.2-dev (needed only for the demos)
+			libsdl1.2-dev (needed only for some demo apps) freeglut-dev (needed only for some demo apps)
 		2- cd src
 		3- sudo make install